 - Clicking “Get Rates” will generate the rates based on the criteria you’ve entered on the left.

 - If you need to do more involved testing, you can click “Show All Options +” in the “Add Products to the Cart” section.
-This will reveal fields where you can input the dimensions, price, origin, shipping group, dimensional rule, and possible shipping boxes for the item (see Example Testing Scenario).
+This will reveal fields where you can input the dimensions, price, origin, shipping group, packing rule, and possible shipping boxes for the item (see Example Testing Scenario).
 You can use these to recreate an item exactly as it would appear in your store catalog.
-This is useful for testing things like carrier rules, dimensional rules, and shipping group restrictions to ensure the shipping logic you’ve created is working properly.
+This is useful for testing things like shipping rules, packing rules, and shipping group restrictions to ensure the shipping logic you’ve created is working properly.
 This is also a useful tool for checking for rate discrepancies.